 Mr Mukesh Saini, DFO (Village Relocation) STR provided participants the guidelines for the process of village relocation decided by the National Tiger Conservation Authority (NTCA) based on the final survey of beneficiaries conducted in the year 2008.
 These guidelines have been approved by the National Wildlife Board.
 He also shared the success and hurdlers faced across India during relocation initiatives.
 He asked the participants to note down the facts about the scheme and benefits of village relocation so that the same can be communicated to the villagers during future interaction, especially in Haripura village (due for relocation).
 He continued on financial assistance and farming land allotment to relocated families.
-Mr Saini also shared experiences of few families relocated from the protected area.
-The living standard of these families have raised appreciable since their relocation and they are now enjoying all modern civil amenities.
+Mr Saini also shared of these families have raised appreciable since their relocation and they are now enjoying all modern civil amenities.
 He told the participants that sharing such information would act as a catalyst to change villagers' perception for relocation exercise from compulsory to necessary.